mlasitsa/share_prompts/README.md

 ## <a name="quick-start">🤸 Quick Start</a>

-Follow these steps to set up the project locally on your machine.
+Follow these steps to set up the project locally on your machine

 **Prerequisites**